DIY Jersey Knit Tassel Scarf

 Choose a cute pattern of jersey knit and an accent color for tassels.
 Lay your t-shirt out smooth.

 With your scissors or rotary cutter, cut straight across below the sleeves.
 Try to find a long wide shirt so your scarf will hang lower than your chest when finished.
-Next cut straight across just above the bottom seam of the shirt.
-This is your scarf.

-Lay the shirt on your rotary cutter mat and measure and slice 1/8 wide and 8-9 inch long strips.
-These are your tassels.
+Lay the contrasting shirt or jersey knit fabric on your rotary cutter mat.
+Measure and slice 1/8 wide and 8-9 inch long strips to make the tassels.

 On the edge of your scarf, cut a 1/8 inch slit 1/2 inch from the edge of the scarf.
 This is where we attach the tassel.